 The clocks are going back this weekend and as the nights draw in and the weather turns cooler, so the radiators get turned up.
 As thoughts turn to the festive season and cosy nights in on the sofa (Saturday night Strictly anyone?) we all want to ensure that our central heating systems are hot to trot and primed to keep us reliably warm throughout winter.
+Below we have a guide to keeping efficient radiators.

 Here are our 5 top tips for keeping your radiators working efficiently and maximise their benefit.